abwilliamss/AIAcademy-capstone/README.md

 Overview

-Business Understanding
+  Business Understanding:

   Include stakeholder and key business questions

 Data Understanding and Analysis

   Source of data

   Description of data

   Three visualizations (the same visualizations presented in the slides and notebook)

 Statistical Communication

   Results of statistical inference

   Interpretation of these results in the context of the problem

 Conclusion

   Summary of conclusions including three relevant findings